(Revised November 1, 2017)

 3. Review the qualifications of all candidates proposed for Board membership, including any candidates nominated by shareholders in accordance with the Company's by-laws, in light of the guidelines adopted by the Board of Directors.

 4. Annually recommend to the Board of Directors the nominees to stand for election at the Annual Meeting of Shareholders of the Company and, as necessary or deemed appropriate, recommend nominees to fill vacancies on the Board of Directors.

 5. Monitor the Board's committee structure and the composition of the committees of the Board and, in consultation with the Chairman of the Board of Directors, recommend changes in such committee structure or the composition or leadership of each committee of the Board of Directors as deemed appropriate.

-6. Recommend to the Board categorical standards for determining non-management director independence consistent with the rules of the New York Stock Exchange and other legal or regulatory corporate governance requirements and review and assess these standards on a periodic ongoing basis.
+6. Recommend to the Board categorical standards for determining non-management director independence consistent with the rules of the NYSE and other legal or regulatory corporate governance requirements and review and assess these standards on a periodic ongoing basis.

 7. Periodically review the compensation arrangements in effect for the non-management members of the Board of Directors and recommend to the full Board any changes deemed appropriate.